Music is a diverse form of expression that takes in many styles. It's a popular field that can only be briefly sampled in a short article.

 A Movie Inspires a Song

 Though Georgie Fame sang this popular number, the Ballad of Bonnie and Clyde was written by Mitch Murray and Peter Callander, right after the Bonnie and Clyde movie was released.
-Don't confuse this song with the Legend of Bonnie Clyde, which was written and sung by Merle Haggard and also became a number one hit.
+Don't confuse this song with the Legend of Bonnie and Clyde, another movie-inspired musical number, which was written and sung by Merle Haggard and also became a number one hit.

 Legend of Bonnie and Clyde